 Agenda of activities

-To represent and develop the field of research on migrant transnationalism within IMISCOE, and in migration studies in general, the Standing Committee on Migrant Transnationalism will engage in specific activities.
+To represent and develop the field of research on migrant transnationalism within IMISCOE, and in migration studies in general, the Standing Committee on Migrant Transnationalism engages in several specific activities.

-- Conference sessions: The Standing Committee will organize two thematic sessions at the annual IMISCOE Conference.
-In order to promote a transnational perspective in migration research, these will focus on different subjects and include a range of topics within the umbrella theme of migrant transnationalism.
-As described under “Membership policy” – a process internal to SC members will be initiated to select the best conference session ideas each year, which then will be circulated as open calls in order to attract interested researchers from both within and outside the SC membership.
+- Conference sessions: The Standing Committee organize two thematic sessions at the IMISCOE Annual Conference.
+In order to promote a transnational perspective in migration research, these focus on different subjects and include a range of topics within the umbrella theme of migrant transnationalism.
+The sessions are open for all interested researchers from both within and outside the SC membership.

-- Training events and PhD courses: The PhD Network member of the Board of the Migrant Transnationalism SC will be responsible for coordinating training events with the PhD Network and the IMISCOE Training Committee.
-The Standing Committee will organise training events at a biennial basis, e.g. PhD courses in relation to ongoing projects or research symposia.
+- Training events and PhD courses: The PhD representatives are responsible for coordinating training events with the PhD Network and the IMISCOE Training Committee.
+The Standing Committee organises training events at a biennial basis, e.g. PhD courses in relation to ongoing projects or research symposia.

-- Research Symposia: To foster research exchange on particular research projects or topics, we will organize research symposia, which may include a PhD course component.
-The symposia will be open to participants within and beyond the Standing Committee.
-These symposia will include activities such as paper presentations, roundtable discussions and workshops for developing joint publications, special issues or proposals for funding.
+- Research Symposia: To foster research exchange on particular research projects or topics, we organize research symposia, which often include a PhD course component.
+The symposia are open to participants within and beyond the Standing Committee.
+These symposia include activities such as paper presentations, roundtable discussions and workshops for developing joint publications, special issues or proposals for funding.